-Nominations must consist of a brief supporting case and a portfolio of up to four images.
+Nominations must consist of a one-page supporting case (font-size 12) and a portfolio of up to four images.
 The supporting case must outline:

 - the aims of the project

 - the nature of the target audience